genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/manage-configurations.md

 GET /api/v1/transformations/configurations
 ```

 The response is a paginated envelope: the configurations are in the `items` array, and `limit`/`offset` query parameters page through the results (default 100 per page).
 Results are ordered by `id`.
 By default the list returns only active configurations; to include archived ones as well, set the `include_archived` query parameter to `true` (see [Archive a configuration](#archive-a-configuration)).
 The list returns the latest version of each configuration, including its full `data`, so you can review the current state of each one without a second request.
-See [Pagination](#) <!-- TODO(swagger): repoint to OpenAPI/Swagger spec (was api-reference.md#pagination) -->.

 To retrieve a single configuration by its `id`: